MischaU8/yumyum/modelling/model-a-yin-yang-symbol_zaBpk5ke4I0.md

 Uploaded: 2023-05-31

-yum yum Floyd here with a quick look at modeling a yin yang symbol in plasticity start by enabling the snap to grid option then draw a circle curve that snaps to the grid use the center point
+yum yum Floyd here with a quick look at modeling a yin yang symbol in Plasticity start by enabling the snap to grid option then draw a circle curve that snaps to the grid use the center point